collocations.org

 I was aware of a real generation gap between us.

-The consequences of the radioactive leakage may not become apparent for a generation or more.
+The consequences of the leak may not become apparent for a generation or more.

 This kind of apple has been grown for generations.